syukranDev/ISDPGROUP3_WPA/README.md

 EDIT FOR CLARIFICATION:

-ps: Credits to my teammates for providing their own subsytem pre-recorded data (for my part individual demo only)
+ps: Credits to my teammates for providing their own subsytem pre-recorded data (in order to demonstrate during individual demo only)
     && props to my lecturer SV for endless supports to my teams.

 ps: use MEGA_side.ino + elvern_function.ino & node_side.ino for real-time data transfer to cloud & apps.